mtkirby/audisp-simplify/README.md

 ```
 INSTALLATION for RedHat, Centos, Scientific Linux, and Fedora

-1) Place this script file in /bin/ and chmod this file to 750
+1) Place this script file in /bin/ and chmod this file to 750.
+Then run a perl check on the file like so, 'perl -c /bin/audisp-simplify'.
+If perl reports any errors, then check your perl installation.

 2) Install the audit and audispd-plugins packages
+    Example: yum install -y audit audispd-plugins

 3) Enable auditd  on bootup and start the service
+    Example: systemctl enable auditd (on CentOS 7+) or chkconfig auditd on (on CentOS6-)

 4) Create a new file, /etc/audisp/plugins.d/simplify.conf and add the following:
     active = yes